 We have 3 girls.
 Ellie, our oldest, is a talented little artist and one of the most accepting and compassionate human beings I know.
-Nichole is our youngest, she has Down syndrome, and she is a rascal (she thinks she can get away with rascal activities because she has Down syndrome, like it was an excuse or a reason not to help out at home).
-Then there is Nina, our middle child, who joined our family through international adoption, she has cerebral palsy.
+Nichole is our youngest, she has Down syndrome, and she is a rascal.
+Then there is Nina, our middle child, who joined our family through international adoption; she has cerebral palsy.
 I never thought I would end up being the mom of a child with special needs, let alone two of them!
 Nevertheless, now disability defines our family and our church.
 Most days I love it!

 You want to know one of the biggest passions that developed out of the children I have?
 To see the church embrace people with disabilities.
 Not out of pity or out of service, but out of a genuine understanding, acceptance, and celebration of their life.
 My oldest daughter says the passion I have towards this effort is my, “job from God,” I believe that too.

 I am a Latin girl, born and raised in Mexico City.
 I moved to the United States when I was 17 years old, and thankfully I was already bilingual.
 English has become my first language.
-I don’t think I have an accent, but there are some words that give me trouble, like “non” vs. “nun” and some other crazy vowel sounds and combinations you English speaking people use.
+I don’t think I have an accent, but there are some words that give me trouble, because of the many vowel sounds and combinations in the English language.
 On the other hand, I can roll my Rs like a champion, can you?